Privacy amplification and decoupling without smoothing: Discussion

 \section{Discussion}

 This result opens up a number of interesting questions for future work.
 The first is whether we can base all of one-shot information theory on Rényi information measures rather than smooth min/max quantities as has been done so far.
 This would mean doing the same as was done here for various channel coding problems, multiuser problems, state redistribution, etc. It is already possible to get part of the way there by using the results in this paper and using the ``decoupling principle'', which states that destroying correlations with one system implies the presence of correlations with the purification.
 If one sets things up correctly, it is possible to use a randomization procedure as defined here to destroy correlations with the channel environment and thus assert the existence of a decoder at the channel output.
-See~\cite{fred-these} for a comprehensive treatment of this approach to quantum information theory.
+See~\cite{fred-these} for a comprehensive treatment of this approach to quantum information theory, and Sharma~\cite{s15} gives a Rényi version of this treatment along the lines of what we propose here, but with the caveat that the main decoupling theorem in~\cite{s15} has an additional term that makes its use outside of the iid case difficult.
 This is unlikely to yield optimal results in terms of error exponents, however, as one already loses a factor of 2 by using Uhlmann's theorem, as one must using this approach.
 It is also likely to mostly produce results that are expressed as a linear combination of Rényi entropies, instead of having the right quantity (for example, one might get $H_\alpha(A) - H_\beta(A|B)$ instead of $I_\alpha(A;B)$), though this might be mitigated by using chain rules for Rényi entropies such as those found in~\cite{d14}.

+One case where this approach is likely to pay off the most is in multiuser Shannon theory problems.
+In these problems, the smoothing approach leads to the simultaneous smoothing problem, whereby several quantities must be smoothed at once, and we need a single state that is near-optimal for all of them.
+While there are ways to do this (see~\cite{s18} for example), it considerably complicates the argument, and avoiding the issue altogether using Rényi entropies is a very attractive alternative.

 Another question is whether the results obtained here are optimal.
 Can one get a converse theorem, and if so, how tight is it?
 It would also be interesting to see if this result sheds any light on the question of how to define the quantum Rényi conditional mutual information (CMI).
 The main challenge that comes up when trying to generalize the classical definitions is that several non-commuting operators must be multiplied together, and one must choose in which order to do this.
 For the Rényi CMI, several possibilities have been considered (see~\cite{bsw14} for a systematic study of this problem), but so far none has proven to be fully satisfactory.